We honour and respect the rightful traditional custodians of the land we grow on, the Darug and Gundungurra people.

-Farm It Forward is a not-for-profit peri-urban farming social enterprise model connecting landowners and local young people who are passionate about growing food.
-The project develops skills and creates training and job opportunities, while tackling social isolation and fostering community wellbeing.
+Farm It Forward (FIF) is a not-for-profit urban farming social enterprise model connecting landowners and local young people who are passionate about growing food.

-In exchange for allowing their land to be used for market gardening, landowners :
+In exchange for allowing their land to be used for market gardening, residents:

-Are visited weekly by youth outreach groups, paid young people and volunteers to establish and maintain organic food production, and enhance cross-generational connections.
+* Receive their weekly needs in regeneratively grown veggies, grown on their own property or on other land in the project, for free.
+Are visited weekly by community groups, paid young people and volunteers to establish and maintain regenerative food production, and enhance cross-generational connections.

-All excess produce is sold locally through co-ops, online and in person and all funds are dedicated to continue employing young people to grow food and facilitate community outreach sessions.
+All excess produce is sold locally through a farm gate system online and in person and 100 % of the funds go towards employing young people to grow food and facilitate community outreach sessions.

 Farm It Forward has provided opportunities for community members to be actively engaged in creating food security and caring for the environment including improving soil water holding capacity, and sequestering carbon from the atmosphere for use in healthy soil.
 This in turn leads to a great sense of empowerment, confidence and hope for the future.